Hire an Intern

 “The purpose of a bona-fide internship is to integrate classroom learning with practical skill development in a real-world setting.” - United States Court of Appeals for the Second Circuit

 Once you develop your internship experience, we encourage you to post your position in one of two ways.
 Traditional internships can be posted in Cardinal Careers and micro-internships can be posted through Parker Dewey.
 See below for both options!

 All UofL internships (and co-ops) are posted in Cardinal Careers.
 If academic credit is required, there are approximately 30 academic programs with faculty advisors.
 It is the student's responsibility to arrange academic credit with their faculty advisor.
 Employers cannot guarantee an experience will meet the criteria for academic credit.

 - Be carefully monitored work experiences in which students have intentional learning goals/objectives

 - Be paid or unpaid

-- Have a minimum work term of at least 12 hours/week, at least 2 months, and at least 150 work hours
+- Have a minimum work term of at least 12 hours/week, at least two months, and at least 150 work hours

 - Define whether the hired intern will need to complete the opportunity for academic credit or not-for academic credit